JonasDoebertin/easy-debug-info/readme.txt

 Easy Debug Info makes it incredibly easy to collect various debug infos and statistics from your WordPress powered site.

-This includes, but is not limited to, various data points from your server environment, details about your WordPress installation and it's themes and plugins, database statistics, and much more.
+This includes, but is not limited to, various data points from your server environment, details about your WordPress installation and it's themes and plugins, database statistics, scheduled events and much more.
 Extending the reports from your own plugins is easy, too!

 After installing Easy Debug Info, just visit Tools > Easy Debug Info from your WordPress backend and hit **Generate Report**.